darekpages/nume/README.md

 import nume*
 ```

-Calculation of current of esistor R1 of 5.1kΩ:
+Calculation of current of resistor R1 of 5.1kΩ:

 ```python
 v= 12         #voltage 12V